-As a personal trainer, I’ve heard some of the worst excuses for people not being able to work out.
+As personal trainers in Philadelphia, we’ve heard some of the worst excuses for people not being able to work out.
 Excuses are often used to justify failure.
 The fact is, if you really want to do something, you do it, there are no excuses.
 So, if you’re serious about getting in shape, you need to stop making excuses now.
-In this post, I’m going to give you the top excuses for not working out and how you can beat them.
+In this post, we’re going to give you the top excuses for not working out and how you can beat them.

 Excuse #1: “I don’t have time to work out.”